 order signed by a judge.
 If the parents have joint legal custody of the

 minor, both parents are required to consent.

-Social Security Number.
-If the applicant does not have a Social Security
+proof of his/her Social Security Number.
+If the applicant does not have

 If an applicant is divorced, the applicant cannot remarry within 60 days

 of the date the divorce was final, unless the applicant remarries

 his/her most recent spouse.
 The Application requires the year an